 The researchers analyzed two methylomics databases of endometrioid-type endometrial cancer.
 Using nonnegative matrix factorization algorithm, they clustered the methylation pattern and reduced the candidate genes.
-The team verified in pools DNA from endometrial cancer tissues and cervical scrapings, and validated in 146 cervical scrapings from patients with endometrioid-type endometrial cancer (n = 50), uterine myoma (n = 40), and healthy controls (n = 56) using quantitative methylation-specific PCR (QMSP).
-The logistic regression was used to evaluate the performance of methylation signal and gene combination.
+The team verified DNA from endometrial cancer tissues and cervical scrapings, and validated in 146 cervical scrapings from patients with endometrioid-type endometrial cancer (n = 50), uterine myoma (n = 40), and healthy controls (n = 56) using quantitative methylation-specific PCR (QMSP).
+The logistic regression was used to evaluate the performance of methylation signals and gene combination.

 The researchers filtered out 180 methylated genes, which constituted four consensus clusters.
 Serial testing of tissues and cervical scrapings detected 14 genes that are hypermethylated in endometrial cancer.
-Three genes, BHLHE22, CDO1, and CELF4, had the best performance.
+Three genes, BHLHE22, CDO1, and CELF4, had a best performance.
 Individual genes were sensitivity of 83.7%-96.0% and specificity of 78.7%-96.0%.
-A panel comprising any two of the three hypermethylated genes reached a sensitivity of 91.8%, specificity of 95.5%, and odds ratio of 236.3 (95% confidence interval, 56.4-989.6).
+A panel comprising any two of the three hypermethylated genes reached a sensitivity of 91.8%, a specificity of 95.5%, and odd ratio of 236.3 (95% confidence interval, 56.4-989.6).
 These markers were also applied to cervical scrapings of type II endometrial cancer patients, and detected in 13 of 14 patients.
 This study demonstrates the potential use of methylated BHLHE22/CDO1/CELF4 panel for endometrial cancer screening of cervical scrapings.
 In addition, it may provide new hope for the early detection of endometrial cancer and assist physicians or other healthcare professionals with making critical decisions.